telerik/kendo-ui-core/docs/web/editor/how-to/add-maxlength-validation.md

 ---
-title: Add max-length validation
+title: Add Max-Length Validation
-page_title: Add max-length validation
+page_title: Add Max-Length Validation | Kendo UI Editor Widget
-description: Add max-length validation
+description: "Learn how to add max-length validation in the Kendo UI Editor widget."
+slug: howto_add_max_length_validation_editor
 ---

-# Add max-length validation
+# Add Max-Length Validation

-The example below demonstrates how to define custom kendo validators to check the length of the text content, or the length of the HTML content.
+The example below demonstrates how to define custom Kendo UI validators to check the length of the text content, or the length of the HTML content in a Kendo UI Editor.

-#### Example
+###### Example

 ```html
   <form id="employeeForm" data-role="validator" novalidate="novalidate">